Techartflowio/com.unity.render-pipelines.universal/Documentation~/shaders-in-universalrp.md

 Unlit shaders written for the Built-in Render Pipeline are compatible with URP.

-For information on converting shaders written for the Built-in Render Pipeline to URP shaders, see the page [Converting your shaders](upgrading-your-shaders.md).
+For information on converting shaders written for the Built-in Render Pipeline to URP shaders, refer to the documentation on [Converting your shaders](upgrading-your-shaders.md).

 ## Choosing a shader